stackrox/rhacs-observability-resources/README.md

 * Run `make generate` to generate the corresponding resources for the Grafana operator.

 To make changes to Kubernetes mixin resources:

+First, make sure you have `go-jsonnet` and `jsonnet-bundler` installed.

+Then:
 * Update `resources/mixins/kubernetes/mixin.libsonnet`.
 * Run `make generate` to generate the corresponding mixin resources.